StorageB/custom-command-toggle/README.md

 Here are some ideas on how this extension can be used:
 - Create a work/home mode toggle that automatically launches all the applications and web pages you need opened.
 - Use the quick toggle to launch custom bash scripts or python scripts.
-- Create a presentation or streaming mode toggle that sets up your computer for presentations or for streaming video.
-You could input commands to do the following when enabled:
+- Create a presentation or streaming mode toggle that sets up your computer for presentations or for streaming video on an HDMI connected TV.
+You could input commands to do the following:
-    - Turn off night light.
+    - Turn off night light for presentation mode.
-    - Turn on do not disturb mode.
+    - Enable do not disturb to disable popup notifications for presentation mode.
-    - change sound output to HDMI.
+    - Change sound output to HDMI for presentation mode.
+    - Switch back to defaults when presentation mode is disabled.

 <br>